UMass Amherst Environmental Health and Safety

-Residential Life Facilities Operations is responsible for all building systems, repairs and room furnishings in the residence halls.
-The Facilities Operations staff of carpenters, electricians, maintenance technicians, masons, painters, plumbers and trades workers help to maintain a safe living environment for students.
-The maintenance staff is available in each residential area from 7:00 a.m. to 3:00 p.m.
-Monday through Friday.
+Facilities and Campus Services is responsible for all building systems, repairs and room furnishings in the residence halls.
+The Facilities staff of carpenters, electricians, maintenance technicians, masons, painters, plumbers and trades workers help to maintain a safe living environment for students.

 Residents can use the online iService Maintenance Request System to submit a routine maintenance request (from within the residence halls ONLY).

-Important: Emergency maintenance concerns should be reported directly to your Residential Service Desk or RA (see Emergency Maintenance below)
+Important: Emergency maintenance concerns should be reported directly to your Residential Service Desk or by calling 413.545.0812 outside of RSD hours.

 If you have a routine maintenance request, submit a Service Request Form online using the iService Maintenance Request System.
-If you do not have a computer with internet access in your room, go to your Residential Service Desk.
 By submitting the request, you give staff the right to enter your room to complete the job whether or not you are present.

 You can use iService to track the progress of your request.